alikhere/project-microcks/deployment/README.md

 ## Microcks Platform Compatibility Overview

-Microcks is built to run on **Kubernetes**, ensuring compatibility with a wide range of cloud providers and on-premises solutions.
-Below is a list of supported platforms, along with links to their official documentation and step-by-step deployment guides for Microcks.
+Microcks is designed to run on Kubernetes, making it compatible with a wide range of cloud providers and on-premises environments.
+Below is a list of supported platforms, along with links to their official documentation and detailed deployment guides for Microcks.

 | Vendor                     | Platform Name                          | Compatible | Documentation                                                                                                                                      | Microcks Deployment                                                                                   |
 |----------------------------|----------------------------------------|------------|----------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|